alibahrami2001/image_color_extraction/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Acknowledgments
-- Thanks to the developers of the libraries used in this project.
-- Special thanks to the community for their contributions in color theory and image processing.

 ```

 Feel free to modify any sections, add examples, or include additional details that you think would be helpful for users!